The Hasse principle for 9-nodal cubic threefolds

 For any $K$-variety $V$, there is a pairing

 given by

 We denote by $V(\A_K)^{\Br}$ the subset of $V(\A_K)$ that is the kernel of this pairing.
-The set $V(K)$ lies naturally in $V(\A_K)^{\Br}$, and the density of the image is expressed by saying that ``the only obstruction to the Hasse principle on $V$ is the Brauer--Manin obstruction".
+The set $V(K)$ lies naturally in $V(\A_K)^{\Br}$.
+If the non-emptiness of $V(\A_K)^{\Br}$ implies that of $V(K)$ then we say that ``the only obstruction to the Hasse principle on $V$ is the Brauer--Manin obstruction''.

 \begin{theorem} The Brauer--Manin obstruction to the Hasse principle on $X$ is the only one.